JuliaLang/julia/stdlib/SHA/docs/src/index.md

 `shaxxx()` takes `AbstractString` and array-like objects (`NTuple` and `Array`) with elements of type `UInt8`.

 Note that, at the time of this writing, the SHA3 code is not optimized, and as such is roughly an order of magnitude slower than SHA2.
-Pull requests are welcome.